ifHamzah93/cheese-mvc-react/walkthrough/3-cheeses-view.md

 One thing you may not have known is what happens when React receives a falsy (`false`, `null`, `undefined`, etc.) value.
 The falsy value can occur either by directly returning (from the function or `render()` method) but also within a JSX expression block.
 When React receives a falsy value in either of these locations it thinks of this as a "do not render" instruction.

 Let's explore what happens when a JSX expression `{}` block has a falsy value in it.
 This knowledge is more immediately useful for us right now.
-Afterwards we can explore conditional rendering from function / `render()` returns.
+Later, in the Menus View section, we will explore conditional rendering from function / `render()` returns.

 ### Conditional JSX Rendering